 Read our full Elite Singles Review

-Best Dating Site for Ages 40 to 50: Match.com
+Best Dating Site For Over 40: Match.com

 Perhaps you didn’t meet the love of your life yet, or you’re fresh out of a divorce that left you feel shaky.
 You’re not ready—or interested—in something casual, and you want to ensure who you are dating is a quality human.
 Enter the legendary Match.com.
 Bizzoco explains for those who want to take it slow and value personality and depth above all other things, there is no comparison to Match.
 In fact, she notes they’re so confident in their service that they guarantee you’ll find someone in six months.
 If you don’t, they’ll give you six months free.
 “That seems like a pretty good deal, especially if you’re skeptical about your chances of finding love.
 In addition, instead of asking you to rate yourself like other dating sites do, they instead ask you questions about your life, such as hobbies and interests,” she explains.